Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 How can we encourage diners to vote?

 We will provide you with a wide range of marketing material that you can use in-venue and across your digital marketing channels, encouraging patrons to vote for your dish.
+Make sure your staff know to promote your competition dish and can assist diners with the voting process.
+ClubsNSW will also provide incentives for diners to get out there and vote, with unique dining experiences and other prizes up for grabs.

 What can our club win?